Gersondelacruzdeveloper/W-I-T-IT-LAB-Breast-Cancer-Awareness/README.md

 ### Color Scheme

-* WHAT COLORS USED AND WHY

-We chose to use the colours that are in the transgender flag as our site is primarily designed for the transgender community.
+* We chose to use the colours that are in the transgender flag as our site is primarily designed for the transgender community.

 ### Typography

-We have used the google fonts <a href="https://fonts.google.com/specimen/Nunito">Nunito</a> and <a href="https://fonts.google.com/specimen/Raleway">Raleway</a>.
-These fonts are assessible friendly.
+We have used the google fonts [Nunito](https://fonts.google.com/specimen/Nunito) and [Raleway](https://fonts.google.com/specimen/Raleway).
+These fonts are accessibility friendly, as the sans-serif family is easily readable to those with dyslexia.

 Nunito is a well balanced sans-serif typeface, meaning it does not have any extending "serif" strokes at the end of each character.
 This font brings a clean, crisp, balanced feel to the website and render with complete precision in all devices which increases legibility for users.
 As our